Hemrich Brg. Co. letterhead, c.1933 - image

 Hemrich beer truck, c.1936 - image

-delivery truck, c.1936
+delivery truck, ca.1936

-I can't imagine what possessed Samet to market a beer called "Happy Peppy."
-Perhaps he felt that the housewife would go to the store and decide she would like to make her man Happy & Peppy!
+I can't imagine what possessed Samet to market a beer called Happy Peppy.
+Perhaps he felt that the housewife would go to the store and decide she would like to make her man happy & peppy!
 But the majority of beer sales were still in the taverns.

 "The business continued to decline, and I think they made certain bad policy decisions, too.
 The result was that their sales dropped at an alarming rate, and the Vancouver owners were in no position, nor had they any desire, to put up further money.
 Some of the local Seattle shareholders, one of which at least was very substantial, took a dim view of all these happenings; and Lester McCash was particularly displeased when they put a new manager over him."

-"by this time Rudi Samet was not so active and a new man was supposed to be managing the concern.
-The Hemrich Brewery No. 2 got into desperate condition, and I should tell how, one morning, when I had Just returned from a business trip to Calgary, Rudi Samet came into my office and said, "The Vancouver people are sick of their operation here and have instructed me to liquidate the company."
+"By this time Rudi Samet was not so active and a new man was supposed to be managing the concern.
+The Hemrich Brewery No. 2 got into desperate condition, and I should tell how.
+One morning, when I had Just returned from a business trip to Calgary, Rudi Samet came into my office and said, "The Vancouver people are sick of their operation here and have instructed me to liquidate the company."
 I said, "My dear Rudi, I am not buying any more breweries.
 What good would your set-up be to us? and besides, I have a hundred letters to answer, and I am terribly busy this morning."

 Rudi then said, "But you cannot turn me down.
 I will give you such a good price, for, if I liquidate over a long period, not only do we get nothing, we lose money in doing so.
 Come on, you must make a deal with me."
 I said, "Show me your balance sheet," which he did.
-I said, "Well, I know you have several hundred thousand dollars invested, but it is already lost, and I see you have $ 60,000 on the balance sheet for beer kegs, and we need some.
+I said, "Well, I know you have several hundred thousand dollars invested, but it is already lost, and I see you have $60,000 on the balance sheet for beer kegs, and we need some.
 I will, therefore, offer you $20,000 in cash for everything you have, except the lease."
 Rudi said, "You cannot do this to me."
 I said, "I do not want to do anything to you, and I do not want to make any deal with you, and I have these letters to answer.
 However, if you will promise to leave, so that I can answer the letters, I will make you one more offer: If with the kegs we get everything, except the lease, and when I say everything, I mean the office equipment, including the typewriters, because I want a typewriter for my daughter, Dinny, and if you will take no more of my time, I will give you $ 30,000 cash and this includes your trade names as well.

 With that, Rudi said, "It's a deal," and we shook hands.
 Soon after--I think it was 1939--Lester McCash came over to us to save all of the Hemrich business possible, and, in various capacities, he has remained with us over these many years."